 N-Acylserines have been detected at trace levels in bovine brain with the palmitoyl and stearoyl forms being most abundant.
-Of these, N-palmitoylserine is reported to have neuroprotective effects against traumatic brain injury.
-N-Arachidonoylserine has also been found in tissues, and while it does not bind strongly to cannabinoid receptors, it does have a potent vasodilatory effect on rat arteries in vitro, and it activates certain calcium channels in neurons, amongst other biological effects.
-It is presumed to be synthesised by a mechanism similar to that for anandamide but via N-arachidonoylphosphatidylserine, although mechanisms similar to those described above for arachidonoylglycine are also possible.
-N-Oleoylserine stimulates osteoblast proliferation, but it has not been detected in brain.
-A novel lipid that is presumably derived from palmitoylserine, i.e. N-palmitoyl-O-phosphocholineserine, has been found in patients with the genetic disorder Niemann-Pick disease type C1.
+Of these, N‑palmitoylserine is reported to have neuroprotective effects against traumatic brain injury.
+N-Arachidonoylserine has also been found in tissues, and while it does not bind strongly to cannabinoid receptors, it does have a potent vasodilatory effect on rat arteries in vitro, and it activates certain calcium channels in neurons.
+In addition, it was found to suppress the formation of reactive oxygen species and production of NO and tumor necrosis factor (TNF) in a murine macrophage cell line.
+It is presumed to be synthesised by a mechanism similar to that for anandamide but via N‑arachidonoylphosphatidylserine, although mechanisms similar to those described above for arachidonoylglycine are also possible.
+N‑Oleoylserine stimulates osteoblast proliferation, but it has not been detected in brain.
+A novel lipid that is presumably derived from palmitoylserine, i.e., N-palmitoyl-O-phosphocholineserine, has been found in patients with the genetic disorder Niemann-Pick disease type C1.
 It was originally termed "lysosphingomyelin 509", and it appears to be functionally if not structurally related to sphingosylphosphorylcholine (and is illustrated and discussed here..).

-At least three other arachidonoyl amino acids, i.e. of γ‑aminobutyric acid, alanine and asparagine, occur naturally and also inhibit pain, suggesting that such biomolecules may be integral to pain regulation and perhaps have other functions in mammals.
+At least three other arachidonoyl amino acids, i.e., of γ‑aminobutyric acid, alanine and asparagine, occur naturally and also inhibit pain, suggesting that such biomolecules may be integral to pain regulation and perhaps have other functions in mammals.
 Like oleoylglycine, they can be converted to primary fatty amides in vitro, and it is possible that this also occurs in vivo.
+N-linoleoylalanine has anti-inflammatory action that is mediated by a GPR18 response.
 N-Acylaspartates with 16:0, 18:2 and 20:4 fatty acid moieties attached to the amino group of aspartic acid that may inhibit Hedgehog signalling but do not interact with endocannabinoid receptors have been isolated from animal tissues.
 N-Stearoyltyrosine fed orally to mice was found to ameliorate obesity by inhibiting absorption of dietary fat, promoting lipolysis and reducing lipogenesis, while the N-palmitoyl isomer has an anti-proliferative action in cancer cells.
-N-(17-Hydroxy)-linolenoyl-L-glutamine (volicitin), N-(17-hydroxy)-linoleoyl-L-glutamic acid and related lipoamino acids have been found in insect larvae.
+N‑(17‑Hydroxy)-linolenoyl-L-glutamine (volicitin), N-(17-hydroxy)-linoleoyl-L-glutamic acid and related lipoamino acids have been found in insect larvae.
 Their presence in oral secretions elicits a defense response in plants.